Satisfactory Academic Progress (SAP)

 The University of Arizona’s academic repeat policy is different from the federal financial aid repeat regulations.
 Academic policies surrounding repeat coursework can be found through the Office of the Registrar, at the Registrar website.

 You may choose to take additional coursework at another institution while also being enrolled at Arizona.
-If you plan on receiving financial aid to cover courses taken at both institutions, you will need to complete a Consortium Agreement.
+If you plan on receiving financial aid to cover courses taken at both institutions, you will need to complete a Consortium Agreement

 The outcomes of these additional courses may impact your SAP status in the following ways: